• Skip to primary navigation

 Can sooth sore throats.
 While there's little scientific research to support this, rose has traditionally been used for years to treat sore throats.

-You can find more info here on the health benefits of rosewater.
+Find more info on the health benefits of rosewater.

-3) Pour rose latte into a small saucepan and warm over low heat.
+Pour into small saucepan and warm over gentle heat.

 Check out my web story on how to make a rose latte.